Myndex/Myndex/README.md

 # Myndex
-This is an index of the key items I have on GitHub, and the main page for the web server displaying Myndex GitHub content.
+This is an index of the key items I have on GitHub.

  ## My Gists